 In Las Vegas, Huck Cheever is a poker player, brilliant but also prone to let emotion take over.
 It's the week of the poker world series, and Huck must come up with the $10,000 entry fee, which he wins, loses, borrows, and loses - and even steals part of from Billie Offer, an earnest young woman who's new in town and who catches Huck's eye.
 By the time the tournament starts, Huck owes everyone.
 Complicating things is the arrival of Huck's father, whom Huck detests for having left his mother, a champion player in town to win.
 Can Huck learn to play poker the way he lives and to live the way he plays poker?
 Or is his only flush the sound of his life going down the toilet?
 Written by

-When a hand of a pair of tens and a pair of fours is referred to as a Broderick Crawford, it was because actor Crawford frequently used the code "10-4" to end radio messages on his popular syndicated TV show, "Highway Patrol.'
+When a hand of a pair of tens and a pair of fours is referred to as a Broderick Crawford, it was because Crawford frequently used the radio code "10-4" to end radio messages on his popular syndicated television show, Highway Patrol (1955).
 See more »

 After the credits there is a scene where Ready Eddie and Lester (the man with breast implants) argue over whether Lester actually spent an entire month in the bathroom or not.
 As the current month has thirty-one days and not just thirty.
 They soon begin to discuss whether the month of August has either thirty or thirty-one days, which soon leads them to a double-or-nothing wager over the fact.
 See more »

 33 of 47 people found this review helpful.